 - The Advocates’ Society

 Kyle Lambert is an accomplished employment lawyer and litigator.
-He serves clients in a range of industries including aviation, telecommunications and media, and marketing.
+He serves clients in a range of industries including aviation, telecommunications and media, with an emphasis on federally regulated employers.
 With extensive experience in employment and labour relations law, Kyle represents businesses in wrongful dismissal claims, human rights claims, and claims for breach of restrictive covenants, in addition to providing employment-related advice and analyses on large business transactions and workplace investigations.
 Kyle is a frequent presenter and author on developments in employment and labour relations law in Canada.
 In his litigation practice, Kyle assists clients on shareholder disputes, complex contractual disputes, and government procurement challenges.
 He has appeared before all levels of Ontario’s civil courts, the Federal Court and the Canadian International Trade Tribunal.

 Jackie VanDerMeulen is a partner in the Labour, Employment and Human Rights Group at Fasken, where she practices all aspects of labour and employment law.
 She is a skilled advocate who regularly represents employers in labour arbitrations, interest arbitrations, federal and provincial labour board matters, human rights proceedings, employment litigation and applications for judicial review.
 Jackie is recognized by Lexpert in the category of Workplace Human Rights and has developed particular expertise in accessibility legislation and pay equity.
 She frequently assists federally and provincially regulated employers with their accessibility and pay equity programs, including any resulting litigation.